What is an Ectopic Pregnancy?

 Ectopic pregnancies can lead to various complications if not treated promptly and appropriately:

-• Emotional and Psychological Effects: Experiencing an ectopic pregnancy can be emotionally devastating.
+- Emotional and Psychological Effects: Experiencing such a pregnancy can be emotionally devastating.
 The sudden loss of a pregnancy, combined with the fear of future fertility issues, can take a toll on mental health.
 It’s essential to seek support from loved ones or professional counseling to navigate the grieving process.

 How is Ectopic Pregnancy Treatment Done?